mls-m5/MatMake/README.md

 ```

 This adds the matmake buildsystem to your repository.
 To build your project you invoke make with "make" as usual.
-New files are recagnized Automatically.
+New files are recognized Automatically.

 If you have matmake installed on your system
 ----------------------------------------